-Unrealized losses on securities issued by the U.S. Government and its Agencies have not been recognized into income because the implicit guarantee of the principal balances of these securities by the U.S. Government and its Agencies.
+Unrealized losses on securities issued by the U.S. Government and its Agencies have not been recognized into income because of the implicit guarantee of the principal balances of these securities by the U.S. Government and its Agencies.
 The decline in fair value is primarily due to differences between security yields and market interest rates.
 Additionally, the decline in fair value is expected to be recovered as securities approach their maturity date and/or market rates decline.
 Management has the ability and intent to hold these securities through to recovery of fair value, which may be maturity.
-Unrealized losses on negotiable certificates of deposit have not been recognized into income because the principal balances of these deposits are guaranteed by the Federal Deposit Insurance Corporation.